 Dig a dish-shaped depression where you want the trap.
 It should be slightly larger than the trap and deep enough that the set trap will be ¼ inch below the surrounding ground.
 The excess soil can be put in the sifter or discarded if wet or unsuitable.
 Drive the stake through the connector into the ground, slightly off-center in the trap bed.

 Dig a 3-inch diameter hole on a 45° angle away from the trap and 6 to 8 inches deep.
 Some of the fine, loose soil from the hole can be pulled or lightly raked over the trap for blending.
-A few pebbles or small dirt chunks can be placed strategically to subtly guide the coyote to step on the pan.
-Place a couple of chunks of bait or a tablespoon of paste bait in the hole.
-Place several drops of gland or call lure on the lip of the hole or a few squirts of urine on the backing.
+Strategically place a few pebbles or small dirt chunks to subtly guide the coyote to step on the pan.
+Place a couple of chunks of bait or a tablespoon of paste bait in the& hole.
+Place several drops of gland or call lure on the lip of the hole or a few squirts of attractant urine on the backing.
 A whisk broom can be used to further blend the area and brush out tracks.
 A flat or blind set needs to be blended a lot more naturally than a dirt-hole set.
 The trap pan should be 6 to 9 inches from the attractant and offset right or left a couple of inches.
 Some trappers prefer to set 2 traps at each set.

-Figures 14a through 14f illustrate the procedures for making a foothold set.
+Figures a through f illustrate the procedures for making a foothold set.
 Photos by Ron Case.

 Cables vary in number of wire strands and type of twist.
 Standard number of strands is 7 x 7 (flexible), 1 x 19 (stiff), and 7 x 19 (very flexible).
 Lethal cable-restraints are designed and set to capture an animal around the neck and kill it quickly by strangulation.